 SK hynix Gold P31: Excellent performance

 The P31 did well in my testing.
-In fact it proved to be one of the fastest PCIe 3.0 NVMe drives.
+In fact, it proved to be one of the fastest PCIe 3.0 NVMe drives.

-The drive did very well in random access performance, too, trailing only to the PCIe 4.0-enabled Samsung 980 Pro.
+The drive did very well in random access performance, too, trailing only the PCIe 4.0-enabled Samsung 980 Pro.
 So it’s the fastest among PCIe 3.0 NVMe drives I’ve tested.

-I used the P31 as the main drive of my work machine, in the place of the 980 Pro, and experience no difference.
+I used the P31 as the main drive of my work machine, in the place of the 980 Pro, and experienced no difference.
 Games and taxing software like Photoshop took about the same time, very short, to launch.
 In all, the new SSD was an excellent experience.

-While it’s a bit disappointing the new SK hynix P31 doesn’t support PCIe 4.0, the new NVMe SSD more than makes up for that in stellar performance.
+While it’s a bit disappointing the new SK hynix P31 doesn’t support PCIe 4.0, the new NVMe SSD more than makes up for that in a stellar performance.
 In fact, it makes the Samsung 980 Pro feel a bit overrated.

 With that plus the friendly pricing, this is an excellent SSD to get if your computer is NVMe-ready, be it a PCEi 3.0-based or the latest PCIe 4.0-based version.
 Get it.